 Well, Central High School is not just any high school.
 It’s one of the most famous high schools in America, and it’s certainly one of the most historic places in Arkansas.

-If the names “Little Rock Nine”, “Orval Faubus”, and “President Eisenhower” don’t mean anything to you know, they certainly will after our virtual journey of Central High School.
+If the names “Little Rock Nine”, “Orval Faubus”, and “President Eisenhower” don’t mean anything to you know, they certainly will after our virtual journey of Central High School and other Little Rock attractions.
 It’s a day of courage, conviction, and an adorable pet pig I promise we will not eat.

 What to Pack?